TravLord/TravLord.github.io/README.md

-# This the portfolio website for Travis Lord
+# Portfolio website  -Travis Lord

-## It contains:
+## This webpage contains:

 - A short personal bio.
 - A description of my experience and knowledge based in programming languages and frameworks.